lowlydba/lowlydba.sqlserver/README.md

 ## Modules

-See the ansible [documentation](https://lowlydba.github.io/lowlydba.sqlserver/branch/main/collections/lowlydba/sqlserver/index.html#plugin-index) for this collection.
+See the ansible documentation for this collection: https://lowlydba.github.io/lowlydba.sqlserver

 ## Code of Conduct